nikitaoltyan/ML-SRCNN-Super-Resolution-Convolutional-Neural-Network/README.md

         return transform_ops(image)
 ```

-Below the line you can find a story of an idea of that dataset and how we get that data.
+Below the line you can find a story of an idea of that dataset and how we got that data.

 ---